menacit/virt_base_course/09-intro_recap.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% John Regan (CC BY 2.0)" -->
-Covered what virtualisation is and it's benefits.
+Covered what virtualisation is and its benefits.

 Built foundation for further understanding of technologies available on the market.